rust-lang/book/src/ch15-03-drop.md

 trait. `Drop` lets us run some code when a value is about to go out of scope.
 This is especially useful for smart pointers that manage a resource as opposed to those that manage memory: often resources like files or network connections need to be closed when our code is done with them.
-In other languages, if we forget to call code to close these kinds of resources, the system our code is running on might get overloaded and crash.
+In other languages, we have to remember to call code to close these kinds of resources every time we finish using an instance of one.
+If we forget, the system our code is running on might get overloaded and crash.

 In Rust, we can specify that some code should be run when a value goes out of scope.
 The compiler will insert this code automatically.
 That means we don't